Mortalitas/GShade/README.md

 To learn more about how GShade compares to ReShade itself and other forks, [click here](https://gposers.com/gshade/gshade-faq/#comparison).

-**GShade is network-unlocked in the following online software and games, but will work with any game that ReShade itself can:**
+**GShade will not disable the depth buffer when network activity is detected in the following online software and games, but will work in the same way as ReShade for anything not present in this list:**
 * **Baldur’s Gate 3**
 * BeamNG.drive
 * **Black Desert Online**